WorkPla/WorkPla/README.md

-- 👋 Hi, I’m @WorkPla
+- 👋 Hi, I’m @Shuvo.
-- 👀 I’m interested in ...
+- 👀 I’m interested in Mobile Application Development.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning which i don't know.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate.
-- 📫 How to reach me ...
+- 📫 How to reach me : shuvokarmakar979@gmail.com

 <!---
 WorkPla/WorkPla is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.